Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 Now we replace $ z\exp(-2i\pi/\beta)$ by $z_{*}$, which yields

 where $-3 \pi/\beta \!<\! {\rm arg}\, z_{*} \!<\! -\pi/\beta$ and $-\pi/\beta \!<\! {\rm arg}\,z \!<\! \pi/\beta$.
-The terms on the rhs of Equivalence\ (\ref{fortyeight}) have been left in terms of $z$ to emphasise the fact that when they are evaluated, they are done so in the primary Stokes sector.
-That is, the regularised values of the series on the lhs of Equivalence\ (\ref{fortyeight}) for values of $z_{*}$ lying in the sector of $(-3\pi/\beta,-\pi/\beta)$ are determined by evaluating the terms on the rhs for the corresponding values of $z_{*}$ lying in the primary Stokes sector.
-This anomaly arises from the fact that if software packages such as Mathematica are used to carry out calculations of the rhs of the above equivalence in determining regularised value of the Type I generalised terminant outside the primary sector, then they will only do so for values of the complex variable lying in the principal branch of the complex plane.
-That is, in order to obtain regularised value outside the primary sector we need to evaluate forms where the complex variable lies inside it.
+The terms on the rhs of Equivalence\ (\ref{fortyeight}) have been left in terms of $z$ to emphasize the fact that when they are evaluated, they are done so in the primary Stokes sector.
+That is, the regularized value of the series on the lhs of Equivalence\ (\ref{fortyeight}), which applies for values of $z_{*}$ lying in the sector of $(-3\pi/\beta,-\pi/\beta)$, is determined by evaluating the terms on the rhs for the corresponding values of $z_{*}$ lying in the primary Stokes sector.
+This anomaly arises from the fact that if software packages such as Mathematica are used to carry out calculations of the rhs of the above equivalence in determining regularized value of the generalized Type I terminant outside the primary sector, then they will only do so for values of the complex variable lying in the principal branch of the complex plane.
+That is, in order to obtain regularized value outside the primary sector, we need to evaluate forms where the complex variable lies inside it.

 To make Equivalence\ (\ref{fortyeight}) appear less awkward, we replace $z_{*}$ and $z$, respectively by $z$ and $z_1$, where the latter is defined as $z_1 \!=\! z \exp(2 i \pi/\beta)$.
 Then the above equivalence can be re-written as